 Container roses can be planted at any time during the spring.
 It’s usually best to plant them immediately, but they can live in their pots for many months if you can’t get to them.
 Just be sure to keep them well-watered.

-While most roses are now sold growing on their own root systems (own-root roses), as opposed to grafted or budded roses, there are still some nurseries that offer grafted roses.
+While many roses are now sold growing on their own root systems (own-root roses) instead of grafted or budded roses, there are still many grafted roses on the market.
 Grafted roses are usually planted in the spring rather than the fall as they are more susceptible to winter damage during their first winter in the ground in cold climates.

 Planting roses in the summer